hihihioli/twidilers/readme.md

 # New feature wishlist
 ## Profile page
-* other users profile pages
-* settings page is seperate from user page
+* A profile page for each user
-* users' posts on their profile page
+* Edit button on your profile page that goes to the Public Information tab of the settings page
-* ability to change password
+* Posts by user
+* Metadata about user such as
+    * Posts made
+    * Date joined

 ## Settings page
 * Different submenus for things such as the following: